-All TMS operators will receive training on the two key variables which may affect the consistency of cTBS.
+All TMS operators will receive training on the two key variables which may affect the consistency of stimulation.
 The first is the strength of stimulation intensity.
 Here, stimulation intensity will be based on participants' active motor threshold, which is diagnosed with the use of TMS-evoked potentials measured by electromyography and leads attached to participants' right hand, pursuant to a single pulse to their motor cortex hand knob.
 Motor thresholding will be based on a semi-automated threshold detection algorithm which is given feedback about the efficacy a given pulse for eliciting a motor evoked potential of 100 microvolts from peak to trough.
-Thus threshold identification should be standardized across participants, as should corresponding stimulation intensities.
+Thus, threshold identification should be standardized across participants, as should corresponding stimulation intensities.

 The second degree of freedom is the precision of TMS targeting.
-For both motor threshold detection and cTBS, it is important to ensure precise targeting (of the hand knob and dlPFC, respectively).
+For both motor threshold detection, cTBS, and iTBS, it is important to ensure precise targeting (of the hand knob and FEF for motor thresholding and rTMS, respectively).
 To ensure consistent targeting, we will use participant-specific structural MRI scans coupled with 3D vision-based neuronavigation systems.
 The neuronavigation system gives real-time feedback for precision targeting.
-Also, the exact location of every single pulse is recorded during stimulation, to ensure consistency.
-Finally, only two TMS operators will be used for the entirety of the study (the PI and one assistant), and both will be thoroughly trained to ensure consistent administration.
+Also, the exact location of every single pulse is recorded during stimulation, to ensure consistency in targeting.